iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > It keeps freezing after verifying my age.
 Still not working for me.
 I have a galaxy 8+.<br> :date: __2020-12-02 01:05:58__

 > I don't have Covid yet...
 But this app seems to assume everyone has COVID, and don't have COVID was not an option...
 So how is this going to help me as a doctor who comes in contact with patients daily....<br> :date: __2020-11-26 17:17:20__

-> Does not work.
-Good idea but shame on NJ for not developing it right so it works.
-This could really keep people safe if they did it right.
-Dissapointing but thats no surprise given our government and the state of the world.<br> :date: __2020-11-26 05:54:06__

-> I haven't seen anyone reported positive yet.<br> :date: __2020-11-22 01:11:15__

-> Not very useful.: 1.
-You must have and utilize a smart phone 2.
-You must have it activated 3.
-You must report your status daily 4.
-You must be in close contact with an infected person for too long and they must have reported they have symptons 5.
-Will it be compatable with apps from other states<br> :date: __2020-11-17 14:16:13__